Fernando Medina

-Fernando Medina Maciel Almeida Correia (born 10 March 1973) is a Portuguese economist and politician Socialist Party (PS) who has been serving as Minister of Finance in the government of Prime Minister António Costa since 2022.
+Fernando Medina Maciel Almeida Correia (born 10 March 1973) is a Portuguese economist and politician Socialist Party (PS) who served as Minister of Finance in the government of Prime Minister António Costa from 2022 to 2024.
 He previously served as Mayor of Lisbon from 2015, succeeding Costa, to 2021.

 Early life and education

 Medina was born in Porto to Edgar Marciel Almeida Correia and Maria Helena Guimarães Medina.
 He has a degree in Economics from the Faculty of Economics of the University of Porto.
 He also holds a master's degree in Economic Sociology from the Instituto Superior de Economia e Gestão.

 Political career

 Early beginnings

 During his time at university, Medina was the President of the Faculty's Students' Union and then the President of the Students' Unions' Federation of Porto.

 From 2000 to 2002, Medina served as adviser to Prime Minister António Guterres, first on education and science and later on economic policy.

 Following the 2005 national elections, incoming Prime Minister José Sócrates appointed Medina as Secretary of State for Employment and Professional Training, serving under Minister of Labor José António Vieira da Silva.